Wouldubeinta/Blobset-Tools/README.md

 ![enter image description here](https://github.com/Wouldubeinta/Blobset-Tools/blob/master/ReadMe/10.jpg?raw=true)

- - **Blobset Compression** - Not used at the moment, the files are created like the originals.
-I'm thinking of getting ride of it.

  - **Update File Mapping Data** - This is used to map all of the files in the blobset, so the Blobset Tools knows what file is what.
 This will run the first time you load the Blobset Tools if it doesn't have the